powsybl/powsybl-core/docs/grid_model/extensions.md

 (reference-terminals-extension)=
 ## Reference Terminals

-This extension is attached to a Network and is used to define the angle references of a Power Flow solution.
+This extension is attached to a [network](network_subnetwork.md#network) and is used to define the angle references of a Power Flow solution.
 The support of this feature by Load Flow implementations may vary.
 For example, the [OpenLoadFlow](inv:powsyblopenloadflow:*:*#index) implementation today supports writing to the Network the terminals of the reference generators chosen via the [Reference Priority extension](#reference-priority).